PRK

 Common Profiles for Photorefractive Keratectomy

-PRK is often a safe alternative for patients with thin corneas, previous surgeries, or minor surface irregularities.
+PRK is often recommended for patients with thinner corneas, previous eye surgeries, or surface irregularities that make flap-based procedures less suitable.

 Active or Hands-On Work?

-PRK has been performed since the 1980s, with decades of clinical results and long-term success.
+PRK has been performed since the 1980s, with decades of proven results and stable, long-term visual outcomes.

 What Happens During a PRK Procedure?